Practical Test Centre

 The examiner will ask you 2 vehicle safety questions during your driving test - these are known as the ‘show me, tell me’ questions.

-From 4th December 2017 you will now be asked one ‘tell me’ question (where you explain how you’d carry out a safety task) at the start of your test, before you start driving and then while your driving during the test, the driving examiner will ask you one ‘show me’ question (where you show how you’d carry out a safety task) for example, showing how to wash the windscreen using the car controls and wipers.
+From 4th December 2017 you will now be asked one ‘tell me’ question (where you explain how you’d carry out a safety task) at the start of your test, before you start driving

 List of all the new questions:-

-2passTell Me - Questions asked at the start the Car Driving Test
+Tell Me - Questions asked at the start the Car Driving Test

-2passShow Me - Questions asked during the Car Driving Test
+Show Me - Questions asked during the Car Driving Test

 Structured learning

 To help you learn in a structured way, the DVSA (Driver and Vehicle Standards Agency) has produced a Driver's Record.
-You could have received a Driver's Record with your provisional driving licence, if not you can get one from your instructor, your local test centre or download one from the links below:-
+You could have received a Driver's Record with your provisional driving licence, if not you can get one from your instructor, your local test centre or download one from the link below:-

-2passPDF file Download Driver's Record for learner drivers
+PDF file Download Driver's Record for learner drivers

 If you are having trouble driving a manual car,

-Why not try an 2passAutomatic!
+Why not try an Automatic!

 Dealing with Nerves and Confidence